 - Evening Hosts: Interacting with guests, respect, and compassion;

 - Playing with the children and helping them with homework;

 - Overnight Hosts: Staying the night at Host Churches

-- Social Service Agencies Local social service agencies partner with Family Promise.
-They refer families to the Network and also play a major role in helping guests find housing, jobs, health care, child care, and food.
+- Local social service agencies partner with Family Promise.
+They refer families to the Network and also play a significant role in helping guests find housing, jobs, health care, child care, and food.

-- Transportation FPGK uses a 15-passenger van to transport Guests between the Host Churches and the Day Center each day and to provide transportation to and from employment, medical and social services, school, and daycare.
+- Family Promise of Greater Kingsport uses a 15-passenger van to transport Guests between the Host Churches and the Day Center each day and to provide transportation to and from employment, medical and social services, school, and daycare.
 The van also moves the trailer with the bedding and luggage to the next Host Congregation each Sunday.